There are so many questions swirling around the U.S. vape crisis right now – Mostly “Can Vaping Kill You?” Hopefully we can help provide some answers.

 - Is dry herb vaporizing an option?

 Dry herb vaping is different from vaping liquids, because in dry herb vaping the entire cannabis flower material is heated without combustion in a vaporization chamber, making chemicals in the plant hot enough to vaporize for inhalation.
 Dry herb vaping doesn’t carry the risk of added carriers like unknown liquids do.
-Most vape companies do not necessarily know the safety of burning the multiple chemicals in liquid and solid cannabis vape cartridges.
+Most vape companies do not necessarily know the full safety of their products.
+But, they continue burning multiple chemicals in liquid and solid cannabis vape cartridges.

 What’s in the Future for Vaping?